MTDdk/jawn/docs/views.md

 ## Layouts
 Generally used to outline the structure of the HTML generated as a result of any controller action.

+Whereas templates are named after their respective controller action, the layouts have a reserved name: `index.html.st`.

-`index.html.st` = main layout.
-This is located in the root of `WEB-INF/views` folder and base for all controller templates to generate HTML.
+The layout located in the root of `WEB-INF/views` serves as base for all controller templates to generate HTML.
+This is the *main layout*.

-Is the `index.html.st` layout present within a view subfolder as illustrated in the [example structure](structure_of_jawn_project.md), then this layout overrides the default layout for that view.
+Is the `index.html.st` layout present within a view subfolder, then this layout overrides the default layout for that controller.
-Like so:
+For example:
 ```
 webapp/views/WEB-INF/some/index.html.st
 ```

-A layout should always contain a `$site.content$` where the controller template will be injected.
+A layout should most often contain a `$site.content$` where the controller template will be injected.

 ## Reserved keyword